Harley Cameron

-Danielle Glanville is an Australian professional wrestler, singer, and model.
+Danielle Louise Glanville (born 4 January 1994) is an Australian professional wrestler, singer, and model.
 She is signed to All Elite Wrestling (AEW), where she performs under the ring name Harley Cameron.
+She is a former one-time and inaugural one-half of the AEW Women's World Tag Team Champions with Willow Nightingale as The Babes of Wrath.

 Early life

-Danielle Glanville was born in Alstonville, New South Wales.
+Glanville was born on 4 January 1994 in Alstonville, New South Wales and spent the early years of her life attending primary school there.
 She has six older siblings and two younger siblings, and was first introduced to professional wrestling by her younger brother, who was a fan of The Undertaker.
 Her family moved to the Gold Coast when she was 13 years old, and she attended Banora Point High School throughout her teenage years.
 She pursued various interests such as soccer, singing, and dancing, and ultimately earned a degree in journalism from Bond University.

 Initially intending to work in news media, Glanville ventured into finance as a mortgage lender while continuing to pursue music.
 She later worked at Dracula's Cabaret under the stage name Luna.
 She also participated in bikini and bodybuilding competitions.
 She moved to the U.S. in 2018 to further her career in singing and modelling, and eventually became a ring girl for Bare Knuckle Fighting Championship while focusing on her singing career.